Snapchat Lenses are coming to the desktop and Twitch streams

 The new app is a rather obvious push to get Snapchat in front of more users – Lenses are no longer unique to Snapchat, but they remain one of the most fun features inside the app.
 Maybe a few desktop users will start picking up Snapchat on mobile again.

-In another move to broaden its appeal beyond vanishing photos and videos, Snapchat has partnered with the Hooked startup to produce a five-chapter, sci-fi mystery thriller set in Silicon Valley called Dark Matter, available through the Snapchat Discover page.
-The first chapter launched on Friday, with new episodes appearing once a day.
+In another move to broaden its appeal beyond vanishing photos and videos, Snapchat is now showing a five-chapter, sci-fi mystery thriller set in Silicon Valley and called Dark Matter on its Discover page.
+Produced by the startup Hooked, the first chapter launched on Friday, with new episodes appearing once a day.

 We'll have to wait and see whether desktop apps, short-form entertainment, and wearable gadgets are enough to help Snapchat fight back against the might of Instagram and Facebook.
 If you want to use Snapchat Camera, it's available to download for free now.